ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial1-phase-transition/README.md

 We assume that you have already loaded the trajectory into the GUI.
 (If not, go back to the previous step.)
-In the Actions tab, find the analysis called "Temperature".
+In the Actions tab, find the analysis called 'Temperature'.
 It is located in 'Analysis -> Thermodynamics -> Temperature'.

 ![temperature_analysis](pictures/gui_actions.png)

 You can pick the interpolation order used for the determination of velocities.
-In the script 'mdanse_inputs/script2_temperature.py' we are using the 3rd order interpolation.
-Run the analysis, saving the output in 'mdanse_outputs/temperature.mda'
+In the script `mdanse_inputs/script2_temperature.py` we are using the 3rd order interpolation.
+Run the analysis, saving the output in `mdanse_outputs/temperature.mda`.

 You can plot the calculated temperature by going to the 'Plot Creator' tab.

 ![plot_creator](pictures/gui_plot_creator.png)

 Load the analysis result using the
 'Load .MDA results' button.
 Now, unfold the contents tree in the data view below, and click on the 'temperature'